Professor Muhammad Yunus Visit, April 2017

 Professor Yunus presented a public talk on 9 April hosted by the Christchurch Chapter of SingularityU in collaboration with Ākina Foundation, Ministry of Awesome, Ohu, XCHC, Te Pūtahi and Christchurch City Council.

-In Auckland, Professor Yunus spoke at a sold out event at AUT on 10 April.
+In Auckland, Professor Yunus spoke at a sold out event at Auckland University of Technology on 10 April.
 A panel on social innovation looked at the intersection of social business, impact investing and venture philanthropy in NZ and was followed by an intimate public dialogue with Professor Yunus that was facilitated by Derek Handley.

 Aera would like to thank the following organisations helping bring Professor Yunus' NZ visit to life in a meaningful way:

-• In Auckland: AUT, BNZ, Eat My Lunch, Kiwibank, Ngāti Whātua Ōrākei and Chapman Tripp
+• In Auckland: Auckland University of Technology, BNZ, Eat My Lunch, Kiwibank, Ngāti Whātua Ōrākei and Chapman Tripp

 • In Christchurch: Christchurch Chapter of SingularityU, Ākina Foundation, Ministry of Awesome, Ohu, XCHC, Te Pūtahi, and Christchurch City Council.